Courses are held once a week from 4:30 p.m. to 7:00 p.m.

 In general, the school calendar follows the Birmingham school district.
-Our classes will be cancelled if unforeseen school closings of the Berkshire Middle School (e.g. weather related, lock downs, ect.) occurs.
-Make-up day will be the following Monday if possible.
+Our classes will be cancelled if unforeseen school closings of the Berkshire Middle School (weather related, lock downs, ect.) occurs.
+Make-up day will be the following Friday or on the same day using online platforms if possible.
 For up to date and detailed information, please call the DSB hotline at 248.755.7317 or visit the home page.

 German Grade 1 - 12

 The curriculum for German lessons were drawn up based on the educational plans for the elementary, middle and upper grades of Baden-Württemberg.
 Classes are based on current schoolbooks, workbooks and a variety of additional materials that comply with the guidelines.

 According to the latest German teaching methods, students in the lower classes are taught to read and write.
 In the second grade, the students also learn cursive writing and how to write with an ink pen.
 Dictations and essays are just as much part of the curriculum as class readings are, which are read and discussed in class.
 In addition to learning the language of German, students are introduced to German customs and cultural assets as well.
 Topics such as Carneval, Easter, St. Martin, Nikolaus and Christmas flow into the lessons and school life.
 The visit of St. Nicholas delights students in all grades every year.
 Our Kindergarten children tell the story of St. Martin at the popular lantern parade comprised for all classes up to the second grade.